December 15, 2025

 A pregnant Maddy Hilly standing next to a dry cask storage tank holding nuclear waste.

 So, for Mother's Day, help your mother get caught up with nuclear's incomparable safety record.
 Explain the many amazing benefits of nuclear.
 Show her that nuclear helps reduce ecologic impacts and cleans the air.
-Clarify why concerns about nuclear waste are a political red herring, since nuclear's waste is already safely stored on site—hurting no one and definitely not causing climate change, in stark contrast to fossil fuel waste, which pollutes the air, contributes to millions of premature deaths annually and causes our slow-moving global climate disaster.
+Clarify why concerns about nuclear waste are a political red herring, since nuclear's waste is already safely stored on site—as shown by Maddy Hilly at the INL—hurting no one and definitely not causing climate change, in stark contrast to fossil fuel waste, which pollutes the air, contributes to millions of premature deaths annually and causes our slow-moving global climate disaster.

 Help your Mom go Nuclear on Mother's Day

 Help mom become one of the growing numbers of women supporting nuclear.
 Introduce her to groups like Mothers for Nuclear, and show her how working mothers have launched pronuclear non-profits and permeated the nuclear industry because of their concerns about climate change.
 It doesn't take a mom to recognize that fossil fuels are well past their "Sell by" dates and need to go!
 But before that transition can happen, there has to be a much better way to generate reliable energy.
-That's next-generation nuclear power.
+That's next-generation nuclear power and why it is so important to get these technologies to market as fast as possible.

 Mom will appreciate learning about next-gen nuclear and the many ways that she can help, whether by joining or supporting an organization like Mothers for Nuclear, investing into this sector and funding the companies developing innovative solutions or just by talking to her friends about nuclear power—it will all help.
 Almost nothing else she can do will be as effective at the global scale.
 But helping next-generation nuclear succeed can have a direct future impact on reducing carbon emissions.